-959-456-0067

-1Offer not available in all areas.
+959-456-0067 10ffer not available in all areas.
 25% discount applied by retailer representative at time of contract execution and applies to purchase of 3 or more windows and/or entry or patio doors.
 Valid during first appointment only.
 Cannot be combined with other offers.
 Initial contact for a free Window and Door Diagnosis must be made and documented on or before 5/31/21, with the appointment then occurring no more than 10 days after the initial contact.
 No payments and deferred interest for 12 months available to well qualified buyers on approved credit only.
 Not all customers may qualify.
 No Finance Charges will be assessed if promo balance is paid in full in 12 months.
 Renewal by Andersen retailers are independently owned and operated retailers, and are neither brokers nor lenders.
-Any finance terms advertised are estimates only, and all financing is provided by third-party lenders unaffiliated with Renewal by Andersen retailers, under terms and conditions. arranged directly between the customer and such lender.
+Any finance terms advertised are estimates only, and all financing is provided by third-party lenders unaffiliated with Renewal by Andersen retailers, under terms and conditions arranged directly between the customer and such lender.
 All residents of islands including but not limited to Martha's Vineyard will be subject to an island surcharge.
-CT HIC.06345555.
+CT HIC.0634555.
 MA 173245.
 RI 36079.
-Southern New England Windows, LLC, d/b/a Reneval by Andersen of Southern New England.
-Southern New England Windows, LLC is the authorized representative of Renewal by Andersen Corporation. @2021 Andersen Corporation.
+Southern New England Windows, LLC, d/b/a Renewal by Andersen of Southern New England Windows, LLC, and all other marks where denoted are marks of Andersen Corporation. @2021 Andersen Corporation.
 All rights reserved. @2021 Lead Surge LLC.
 All rights reserved.
 All sales, marketing and installation of windows is conducted by Renewal by Andersen of Southern New England, an independently owned and operated affiliate operating in RI, CT and Cape Cod, MA.

-EDUCATION BRIEFS

-Eastern student Kristen Moseley honored at Communication Department's Celebration of Excellence

-WILLIMANTIC Eastern Connecticut State University's Communication Department held its annual Celebration of Excellence on April 28.
-This event inducted 30 new students into the Lambda Pi Eta national honor society for communication and recognized additional students for excellence in radio, journalism, television, video production, research and leadership.

-Among those honored was senior Kristen Moseley of Plainfield, who majors in Communication.
+EDUCATION BRIEFS Eastern student Kristen Moseley honored at Communication Department's Celebration of Excellence WILLIMANTIC Eastern Connecticut State University's Communication Department held its annual Celebration of Excellence on April 28.
+This event inducted 30 new students into the Lambda Pi Eta national honor society for communication and recognized additional students for excellence in radio, journalism, television, video production, research and Among those honored was senior Kristen Moseley of Plainfield, who majors in Communication.
 Moseley is a 2021 inductee.
 Established at Eastern in 2005, Lambda Pi Eta is the official communication honor society with 400 active chapters worldwide.
 This honor society recognizes students who stimulate interest in the field of communication, promote and encourage professional development, explore opportunities for graduate study and more.
-To be eligible, students must have completed at least 12 semester hours of communication study, have a GPA of at least 3.25, be in the upper 35 percent of their graduating class and display commitment to the field of communication

-Eastern student James Hemeon of Pomfret Center inducted into mathematics honor society

-WILLIMANTIC Eastern Connecticut State University's Mathematical Sciences Department inducted 19 students into the Connecticut Beta Chapter of the Kappa Mu Epsilon National Mathematics
+To be eligible, students must have completed at least 12 semester hours of communication study, have a GPA of at least 3.25, be in the upper 35 percent of their graduating class and display commitment to the field of communication Eastern student James Hemeon of Pomfret Center inducted into mathematics honor society WILLIMANTIC Eastern Connecticut State University's Mathematical Sciences Department inducted 19 students into the Connecticut Beta Chapter of the Kappa Honor Society (KME) on April 23.

-FLEXIBLE

-IN-PERSON

-DANIELSON

-860-860-3770 WILLIMANTIC 860-423-2591

-OR ONLINE

-SCHEDULING

-Honor Society (KME) on April 23.